 The Xamarin.iOS Maps control allows you to render any custom shape to make it look like building infrastructure, a sports stadium, plane or bus seat arrangements, and more.

-Imagery layers provide options to visualize satellite, aerial, street map, or other imagery tiles without using shapefiles.
+Visualize satellite, aerial, and street maps, or other imagery tiles, without using shapefiles.